dguzenko/newdocs/docs/imagepro.md

 Layouts
 -------

-Listed are the inbuild layouts of Download Pro element but if those don't meet your project requirements you can [create your own](#customizations-layouts) ones.
+Listed are the inbuild layouts of Image Pro element but if those don't meet your project requirements you can [create your own](#customizations-layouts) ones.

 ### Default